BroadbandForum/obudpst/README.md

-There are circumstances when changes to the defaults are warranted, such as extremely long paths with unknown cross traffic, high levels of competing traffic, testing over radio links with highly variable loss and delay, and test paths that exhibit bi-modal rate behavior in repeated tests.
+There are circumstances when changes to the defaults are warranted, such as extremely long paths with unknown cross traffic, high levels of competing traffic, testing over radio links with highly variable loss and delay, and test paths that exhibit bimodal rate behavior in repeated tests.

 An option in Release 7.5.0 allows the client to request the algorithm used for load adjustment when conducting a search for the Maximum IP-Layer Capacity.